storesafe/cordova-sqlite-evmax-build-free/README.md

   - <https://www.sqlite.org/releaselog/3_26_0.html>
 - The iOS database location is now mandatory, as documented below.
 - This version branch supports the use of two (2) possible Android sqlite database implementations:
-  - default: high-performance, lightweight [`android-sqlite-evmax-ndk-driver-free`](https://github.com/brodybits/android-sqlite-evmax-ndk-driver-free) NDK library (C-language implementation)
+  - default: high-performance, lightweight NDK library (C-language implementation) built from: <https://github.com/brodybits/android-sqlite-evmax-ndk-driver-free/tree/evmax-eu-support-2023>
   - optional: Android system database implementation, using the `androidDatabaseProvider: 'system'` setting in `sqlitePlugin.openDatabase()` call as described in the [Android database provider](#android-database-provider) section below.
 - The following feature is available in [brodybits/cordova-sqlite-ext](https://github.com/brodybits/cordova-sqlite-ext) (with permissive license terms, missing performance and stability enhancements from [`android-sqlite-evmax-ndk-driver-free`](https://github.com/brodybits/android-sqlite-evmax-ndk-driver-free)), MISSING in this plugin version:
   - Pre-populated database (Android/iOS/macOS/Windows)